sapfo/contaminationX/README.md

 Most recent version of ContaEstBoth.R

 # Reference data
-We distribute the ten reference HapMap panels that we use in INSERT PUBLICATION.
+We distribute the ten reference HapMap panels that we use in Moreno-Mayar et al., 2019.

 Coordinates in these files are hg19 and 0-based.